-How to Dress Your Age - Fashion Tips for Women
+How to Dress Your Age: Fashion Tips for Women

 The idea of dressing your age is not about changing your personal style as the years go by, but rather adapting your wardrobe to reflect your style in an age-appropriate fashion.
 Just because you have turned 41 doesn't mean you should donate all your skinny jeans and start filling your closet with mumsy frocks.
 Likewise, if you're only 26, there is no rule that says you can't wear a sophisticated maxi skirt.
 To dress for your age is to know how to put together an outfit that wouldn't cause you to look a decade older than you actually are, or make people assume you might have borrowed your daughter's dress.
 If you were a rock chick in your 20s, you can still be one in your 50s.
-You might just have to put away certain tanks and tees you used to love in your youth, and opt for rocker clothing with more mature appeal.
+You might just have to put away certain tanks and tees you used to love in your youth and opt for rocker clothing with a more mature appeal.
 The clock will keep turning.
 Fashion trends always come and go.
 At certain times in life, you do have to make some adaptations, but that doesn't mean you have to completely change who you are.

-Dressing Your Age - 20s
+Dressing Your Age: 20s

 - Anything under the sun is possible.
 Don't be afraid to experiment.
 Fashion is not like drugs.
-It might make you look foolish at times but it won't ruin your life.
+It might make you look foolish at times, but it won't ruin your life.
 Even if you actually commit a fashion disaster, it doesn't matter; you're young!

 - Buy clothing and accessories that can be easily mixed and matched with one another.
 Allow yourself plenty of room for creativity and adaptation.
 A short pleated skirt, for example, can make you look all sweet and preppy once paired with a striped cashmere sweater.
 When the same skirt is complemented by sassy leggings and a washed-out rocker tee, however, that's a totally different look.

 - Your clothes should have lots of personality.
 This doesn't mean you have to wear bright colors or glitzy accessories, though.
-If your style is feminine and classy, then embrace it but don't be boring.
-Don't be afraid to look ultra-feminine with ruffles, polka dots or a retro skirt.
+If your style is feminine and classy, then embrace it, but don't be boring.
+Don't be afraid to look ultra-feminine with ruffles, polka dots, or a retro skirt.
 No matter what your style is, just keep it interesting and playful.
 Save serious-looking outfits for your later years.

-Dressing Your Age - 30s
+Dressing Your Age: 30s

 - Continue to take risks and seek out something edgy, but only within the realm of your personal style.
 It's okay for twenty-something women to look like an urban hipster one day and transform into a boho princess the next day; being a chameleon is totally acceptable when youth is on their side.
 When you reach 30, however, you should already have developed a concrete sense of style, know what you like or dislike, and understand what looks best on your body.